The Trees of Brackenridge

 On „Forest Way“ down the stream via two bridges we finally discovered two further large Milkwood, a False Ironwood, False Saffron, Buddleja and Cape Beech.

 Here is a list with botanical names and national tree numbers of all the trees which we identified.
 Individual trees representing twenty of these species were tagged; these are indicated by green numbers in the table below.
-The temporary white tags will soon be replaced with the official green labels of the Dendrological Society of SA.
+The temporary white tags are at current being replaced with the official green labels of the Dendrological Society of SA.

 List of indigenous trees identified at Brackenridge Estate, 25.09.2024